This post is going to give you some actionable tips on how to get a raise as a nurse.

 Build out your resume and start applying to different nursing positions.

 If you get called back, go to those interviews and see what offers you get.

 If you like what you get then put in your nursing resignation letter to your current employer.

 Make sure to follow your facility protocol which probably involves some kind of two weeks notice.

 Make sure you leave your current job the right way and start your new job in the right direction.

 To conclude the story from above.
 I did end up getting the raise.
-I was fortunate, but the odds were definitely not in my favor.

 It matters if you’re a good coworker and providing exceptional care to patients.
 Your employer will be looking at those qualities.

 When you ask for a raise:

 - Do your market research.